Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 -   ## Test Plan

     The application was tested end to end.
 All requirement functionality was tested and objective evidence of each     test script attached.
 Please view the Executed Test       Protocol in link below -

  -   Executed Test Protocol - [View](Test_Protocol/Test_Scripts_performed.pdf)

+ -   ## Compatibility and Responsiveness

+    I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
+   I also used Am I Responsive online tool for checking responsiveness on different devices.

 -   ## Further Testing

 -   During testing it was found the 'Geocoder failed due to: INVALID_REQUEST' error was appearing on startup, to fix this I added a default value to #latlng.
 -   During testing users reported it was confusing that there was no response when Comment was submitted on Contact page, I fixed this by added a success and fail Alert.
 -   The Website was tested on Google Chrome, Internet Explorer & Microsoft Edge.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
--   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 -   ## Known Bugs
 -   Sometimes the user needs to hit the refresh button to load the map